jonboiser/vue-tdd-hacksession/README.md

 Start the test runner with `npm run unit:watch`, which starts Karma/Mocha in a continuous watch mode.

+You can start the app with `npm run dev` and open it in your web browser.

 All the tests will fail because I put a silly assertion in there.

 Each test has a written description: first implement a failing test that tests for the described functionality; next, implement the feature to get it to green.
 Use vue-test-utils, sinon, and chai to write your assertions.